paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 (4) The Under Secretary of Defense for Policy.

-(5) The commander of the United States Strategic Command.
+(5) The Commander of the United States Strategic Command.

 **(b) Chairman; Meetings.—**